 Council Tax is charged on every domestic property.
-This can be a house, a bungalow, a flat, a lodge, a caravan or even a houseboat.
+This can be a house, bungalow, flat, lodge, caravan or houseboat.

 Sole or main residence

-A sole or main residence is the place someone resides at most of the time.
-When deciding if you have to pay Council Tax, we consider where your main home is.
-Generally, if you live there for most of the time, your possessions are kept there and you are not registered for Council Tax as occupying another address, a property will be considered to be your main home.
+Sole or main residence is where someone lives most of the time.
+To decide who pays Council Tax, we consider where their main home is.
+Generally, if you live there most of the time, your possessions are there and you are not registered for Council Tax elsewhere; a property will be considered as your main home.